liaoym0610/academic/_pages/cv.md

 Skills
 -----
-* Synthesos of organic and organometallic compounds
+* Synthesis of organic and organometallic compounds
 * DFT calculation using Gaussian
 * Single crystal XRD analysis